Selfoss (town): 2008 earthquake

 According to the United States Geological Survey, an earthquake with a moment magnitude of 6.3 occurred near Selfoss on the afternoon of Thursday 29 May 2008, causing considerable damage to some buildings and roads.
-The earthquake was felt across southern Iceland, including in the capital Reykjavík and the airbase at Keflavik.
+The earthquake was felt across southern Iceland, including in the capital Reykjavík and the air base at Keflavík.
 At least 30 people were injured; however, there were no reports of human deaths.
 A number of sheep in the Selfoss area were killed.